 The three main techniques of logotherapy are:

 Logotherapy has been criticized for its similarities to religion.
 Frankl's therapeutic technique leads people to discover the meaning, or higher purpose in their lives.
 Critics have said this method is similar to the belief in God or a higher power and that the foundation of logotherapy is based in faith rather than in science.
-Frankl eventually stopped advocating for religion as part of logotherapy and maintained that his method facilitated change through deep spiritual, emotional, and physical awareness.
+Frankl eventually stopped advocating that religion be a part of logotherapy and maintained that his method facilitated change through deep spiritual, emotional, and physical awareness.